The Lambkin and the Little Fish

 "The Lambkin and the Little Fish" is a German fairy tale collected by the Brothers Grimm, tale number 141.

 It is Aarne-Thompson type 450, the brother and sister; another tale of this type is Brother and Sister.

 Synopsis

-A brother and sister had a stepmother who hated them.
-One day, they were playing a counting-out game in a meadow by a pool, and their stepmother turned the boy into a fish and the girl into a lamb.
-Then guests came, and the stepmother ordered the cook to serve the lamb.
-The lamb and fish lamented their fates to each other, and the cook served another animal and gave the lamb to a good peasant woman, who had been the girl's nurse.
-She suspected who the lamb was, and brought her to a wise woman.
-This wise woman pronounced a blessing over the lamb and fish, restoring their human forms, and gave them a little hut in the woods, where they lived happily.
+A brother and sister have a stepmother who hates them.
+One day, when they are playing a counting-out game in a meadow by a pool, their stepmother turns the boy into a fish and the girl into a lamb.
+Then guests come, and the stepmother orders the cook to serve the lamb.
+The lamb and fish lament their fates to each other, and the cook serves another animal and gives the lamb to a good peasant woman, who used to be the girl's nurse.
+She suspects who the lamb is, and brings her to a wise woman.
+This wise woman pronounces a blessing over the lamb and the fish, restoring their human forms, and gives them a little hut in the woods, where they live happily.